 Processed and convenience foods just aren’t good for you.
 They’re high in sodium and can cause your kidneys to have to work extra hard.
 So, something like potato chips should just stay off your grocery list.

 You also want to avoid salt substitutes like "Nu-Salt".
 It's really just potassium chloride (read the food label) and will increase the amount of potassium that you consume without you realizing it.
 You can have spices that are blends of herbs and spices with no added salt to flavor your foods.

-Processed meats like salami and hot dogs are another food item that should stay off your list.
-Dark colored sodas, like colas, should stay off your list.
+Processed meats like salami and hot dogs are other food items that should stay off your list.
+Dark colored sodas, like colas and diet sodas are not part of your kidney friendly food list.
 They are high in phosphorus.

 Are bananas bad for kidney disease?
 Avocados and bananas should stay off your list unless you’re only eating a small portion of them.

 Finally, avoid dried fruit because it’s high in sugar and potassium levels.